 The best thing that you can do is write good content.
 Yes, it sounds like we, and numerous other people, say that a lot (in fact, just this week we gave five content development tips to get more exposure).
 That’s because it’s true.
 The best way to avoid the over-optimization penalty is to not go crazy overworking the mechanics and write good content instead.
 It’s one of the best things you can do for your rankings.

 Here are three reasons why Google loves when you write good content:

-- Writing good content increases the number of pages…and opportunities: If you have a small site with a small amount of pages, you are very limited in what you can effectively target.
-You may have a well designed site that has good content, but the amount of keywords you can reasonably put in are few.
-Writing new content allows you to target long tail keywords, receive multiple links from various sources, and provide more useful information for your readers/customers.
+- Writing good content increases the number of pages…and opportunities: If you have a small site with a small number of pages, you are very limited in what you can effectively target.
+You may have a well-designed site that has good content, but the number of keywords you can reasonably put in are few.
+Writing new content allows you to target long-tail keywords, receive multiple links from various sources, and provide more useful information for your readers/customers.

 Writing good content benefits everyone.
 So, do your best to optimize your site.
 Use the keywords you want to rank for, be smart about URL’s, and use good title tags.
 Just don’t do anything that seems unnatural.
 When in doubt, don’t stress about the mechanics, stick to writing good content.

 Of course, if you want help, our NJ content writing team can write great content for you too.